 Ed Weenk in collaboration with Rozanne Henzen just launched a new book called ‘Mastering the Circular Economy’.
 Mastering the Circular Economy is an introduction to circularity from a business and value chain management perspective.
 Want to know more?
 Check out our book page here.

 By incorporating business simulation game, The Blue Connection, as an integral part of the book, the reader can immediately put theory to practice.
 At Inchainge, we are confident that this publication will set a new standard for textbooks on Circular Economy and bring the integral learning experience with The Blue Connection to the next level.
+Interested to know more about The Blue Connection?
+Join one of our upcoming events.

 In the blogpost ‘Mastering the Supply Chain.
 Why experiential learning is crucial’ I have addressed the main reasons why I believe that experiential learning is a very appropriate way for learning about Supply Chain Management (https://www.koganpage.com/article/mastering-the-supply-chain-with-experiential-learning).
 The book Mastering the Circular Economy is from a later date, but I do believe that the points made in the blogpost are very much valid for the topic of circularity.